 How Freeze-dried Food Is Made

-Freeze-drying (also known as lyophilization) of food uses a process called sublimation that removes moisture by lowering the pressure in a vacuum and fast freezing the food.
+Freeze-drying (also known as lyophilization) of food uses a sublimation process that removes moisture by lowering the pressure in a vacuum and fast freezing the food.
 The temperature in the vacuum slowly increases, causing the ice in the food to vaporize, dehydrating it.

 Is Freeze-drying Food The Same Thing As Dehydrating Food?

-Freeze-dried food and dehydrated food have different characteristics, especially when it comes to nutritional value and storage life.
+Freeze-dried food and dehydrated food have different characteristics, especially regarding nutritional value and storage life.
 Check out the comparison chart below to get the fundamental differences between the two.

 Comparison Chart Of Freeze-dried Vs. Dehydrated Food